 To reduce this risk:

-- Avoid animals showing chronic diarrhea or unexplained weight loss.
+- Do not purchase animals that show ongoing diarrhea or unexplained weight loss.

-- Keep newly purchased cattle separate from the main herd for a period of observation.
+- Keep any newly bought cattle separate from the main herd for a short quarantine and observation period before introducing them to the group.

 These precautions help prevent the introduction of paratuberculosis disease and support overall cattle disease prevention on the farm.